pastor-ritz/How-To-Paste/README.md

 # How-To-Paste
-my all in one guide that help you make your first working paste
+My all in one guide that help you make your first working paste